- Blog•

 This type of segmentation provides insights into customers’ motivations and helps companies understand their psychological and emotional needs.

 Companies often use psychographic segmentation to create targeted advertising campaigns that resonate with specific customer segments.
-For instance, a luxury car manufacturer may target affluent customers who value status and exclusivity by emphasizing the prestige and craftsmanship of their vehicles in their marketing materials.
+For instance, a luxury car manufacturer may target affluent customers who value status and exclusivity by showcasing the prestige and craftsmanship of their vehicles in their marketing materials.

-Geographic Segmentation
+Geographic segmentation

 Geographic segmentation categorizes customers according to their geographic location.
 The main considerations in this case are: